williangaspar/mvc-state/readme.md

 }
 ```

-By default a model's constructor takes 2 parameter:
+By default a model's constructor takes 2 parameters:
-* `view` - That's the object you need to call when you want to update the view layer.
+* `view` - That's the react component with all its properties
-* `storage` - That's the object you call when you want to update the shared storage.
+* `storage` - That's the object we created earlier

 The `IntFoo` function shows the basic usage of these 2 objects.
-When `this.storage.foo` is set, a event
+When `this.storage.foo` is set, an event
-is send out to every watcher listening to the `MyDataEvt.FOO` event.
+is sent out to every watcher listening to the `MyDataEvt.FOO` event.
 And `this.updateView` works like the
 `setState` used by React.

 Be aware that the view will only be updated when you call `updateView`.